shaiktahseen/full-stack-web-developer-road-map/README.md

 # full-stack-web-developer-road-map
 div blocks using html and css
-I have created an amazing full-stack web developer road map It shows each block about each role & their requires programming language, technologies, frames works etc..
+I have created an amazing full-stack web developer road map for beginner.
+It shows each block about each role & their requires programming language, technologies, frames works etc..
 It helps, give clear understanding to the beginner the route to follow.